More Central Valley elementary schools can now hold in-person classes

 FRESNO, Calif.
-(KFSN) -- A total of 43 elementary schools in the Central Valley have been given the green light to reopen campuses after being closed for months due to the COVID-19 pandemic.
+(KFSN) -- A total of 65 schools in Central California have been given the green light to reopen campuses after being closed for months due to the COVID-19 pandemic.

 The California Department of Public Health has released a list of schools from across the state that have been granted a waiver to hold in-person classes.